XuJiandong/AutoHeal/README.md

 https://pyautogui.readthedocs.io/en/latest/

 ## Operation
-Lefe click on Grid to enable
+- Lefe click on Grid to enable.
-Right click on Grid to disable
+- Right click on Grid to disable need more module.